BenjaminLee243/Rutgers-CS/README.md

 # Rutgers-CS
-Rutgers CS classes I have taken over the years
+Rutgers Computer Science classes I have taken over the years

 Included in this repo: